Image for Forgiving Student Loans through Public Service

 Graduates burdened under high student debt loads have an additional tool to help them erase their debt, courtesy of Uncle Sam.

-The Public Service Loan Forgiveness Program (PSLF) is a US government program created in 2007 to provide certain professional employees with forgiveness of their loans in return for working full-time in a public service job.
-Besides providing debt forgiveness, this program aims to attract more professionals into public service.
-The program was overhauled in 2021 by the Biden administration to make eligibility easier and less restrictive than it had been previously.
-Prior to the overhaul, nearly all applicants were rejected due to reasons such as being in nonqualifying loan repayment plans.
+The Public Service Loan Forgiveness Program (PSLF) is a U.S. government program created in 2007 to forgive certain federal student loans for borrowers who work full-time in public service jobs.
+Besides providing debt relief, the program aims to attract more professionals into public service.
+It was overhauled in 2021 to make eligibility easier, and while its core purpose remains, new rules take effect July 1, 2026.

 Things To Know